PKU Healthcare: Shareholders

 The second largest shareholder was China Securities Finance for 1.94% shares.

-PKU Healthcare Group owned 51.95% shares at 31 December 2012.
+PKU Healthcare Group owned 51.95% shares as of 31 December 2012.
 During 2013 6.71% shares were sold to Beijing Zenith Holdings (北京政泉控股) a private company that was linked to Guo Wengui for CN¥368 million (CN¥9.20 per share) and an additional 5.03% shares were sold to Peking University Education Foundation.
 However, it was later found that the private company did not pay PKU Healthcare Group due to its financial difficulty.
 Instead, the company signed an agreement with PKU Resources Group Holdings, sister company of PKU Healthcare Group to hold the shares of the listed company as a proxy of PKU Resources Group Holdings.
 All 3 companies were fined by China Securities Regulatory Commission in 2016.

 Zenith Holdings also sold the shares in 2014 (1.73% for CN¥17.98 each and an additional 4.44% for undisclosed price) and in 2015; at the same time PKU Healthcare Group announced that the company would bought back not more than 2% shares in November 2014 from public market.
 In July 2015 0.18% shares were bought for CN¥18.28 each.
 In October PKU Healthcare announced that the share buy back program was completed.